API Integration: A Practical Guide to Maximizing Business Efficiency

 API integration

-The development team can benefit from inputs given by the support teams.
+The development team can benefit from input from the support teams.
 Or they might want to collaborate with the marketing team to create better marketing campaigns.

-API integration involves connecting multiple APIs.
+API integration is the process of connecting multiple APIs.
 It enables the transfer and synchronization of information for a successful business operation or informed decision-making.

 Additionally, it can transform data between two application APIs while maintaining data integrity.